onsip/sipjs.com/content/api/0.5.0/session.md

 ### `endTime`

 `DATE` - Date object indicating the time when the session ended.
-Takes its value at the moment when terminated event was fired.
+Takes its value at the moment when the terminated event was fired.

 ### `ua`